Frequently asked questions

 General

 Bugsee is the new word in application development.
-No longer should you spend hours and days communicating with your users, beta testers and QA to understand what exactly they meant when they filed that bug.
-While it only takes seconds to report a bug, you automatically get the following vital information in the report:
+No more spending hours communicating with users, beta testers and QA to understand what they meant when they filed that bug.
+While it only takes seconds to report a bug, every report automatically includes:

 • Network traffic — all your API calls, with body, in one place